goodynm/godynm/README.md

 <h2>I graduated from Wroclaw University of Science and Technology majoring in Optics, specialization in Optometry. <p>
   Currently I’m an Optometrist.
 I support medical equipment but I’m looking for new challenges in the IT area.
 I am searching for a position where I could be more creative and develop my technical skills. </p></h2>
-  After work I develop my skills in the Web Development area (HTML5, CSS3, JavaScript) :
+  After work I develop my skills in the Web Development area (HTML5, CSS3, JavaScript). :computer:
   Recently I started interested in Python.
-I also love to travel :earth_asia:, play instruments(piano, ukulele and guitar) and rest my mind by doing sports.
+I also love to travel :earth_asia:, play instruments(piano, ukulele and guitar):guitar: and rest my mind by doing sports :bicyclist:, cooking :ramen: and plants breeding :sunflower:.